-Evers began by telling his audience he was as an U.S. Army veteran who fought fascism and Nazism in Europe during World War II.
-He talked about a 40% Black city of 150,000 residents that had no Black police officers, firefighters, or clerks—nor voting rights.
+Evers began by telling his audience that he was a veteran of the U.S. Army and that he had fought fascism and Nazism in Europe during World War II.
+He talked about returning to a 40% Black city of 150,000 residents (Jackson) that had no Black police officers, firefighters, or clerks — nor voting rights.
 Evers said:

 Tonight the Negro plantation worker in the Delta knows from his radio and television what happened today all over the world.
 He knows what Black people are doing and he knows what white people are doing.
 He can see on the 6:00 o’clock news screen the picture of a 3:00 o’clock bite by a police dog.
 He knows about the new free nations in Africa and knows that a Congo native can be a locomotive engineer, but in Jackson he cannot even drive a garbage truck.

 He sees a city over 150,000, of which 40% is Negro, in which there is not a single Negro policeman or policewoman, school crossing guard, fireman, clerk, stenographer, or supervisor employed in any city department or the Mayor’s office in other than menial capacities . . .